Existing customer? Login

 Benefits of Intermodal Shipping

-There are also several advantages of intermodal transport.
-A great benefit to intermodal shipping is having the freedom to negotiate terms separately with each company.
+A key benefit of intermodal shipping is having the freedom to negotiate terms separately with each company.
 This could lead to better shipping rates and fewer expenses.

 Yet, the intermodal shipping method gives shippers flexibility and specialised handling of loading and unloading goods at different ports.

 They can also reduce their carbon footprint by working with environmentally-friendly shipping companies.
 As consumers become more vocal about the environmental impact of global shipping, this benefit is becoming more critical.

-Intermodal vs. Multimodal: Which Is Better?
+Intermodal and Multimodal Transport: Which Is Better?

 • Optimise lead times